These vendors passed the four requirements on my criteria list:

 Mirantis acquired Docker Enterprise, and is the de facto certification vendor for Docker.
 There are not many things that have been more transformative to IT infrastructure than Docker in this millennium.

-The king of networking.
-In tech, the network is at the heart of everything.
+The undisputed king of networking.
+The network is at the heart of everything.